awslabs/aws-athena-query-federation/athena-udfs/README.md

 This connector extends Amazon Athena's capability by adding customizable UDFs via Lambda.

-**To enable this Preview feature you need to create an Athena workgroup named AmazonAthenaPreviewFunctionality and run any queries attempting to use a UDF or SageMaker inference from that workgroup.**

 ## Supported UDFs

 1. "compress": Compresses a String